katjagrace/katjagrace.github.io/_posts/2024-02-19-i-parasocial-relationship-logic.md

 2. The people who are most extremal in good ways tend to be highly successful

-Should you try to have 2-3 of your five relationships be parasocial ones with people too successful to be your friend individually?
+Should you try to have 2-3 of your five relationships be parasocial ones with people too successful to be your friend individually?<!--ex-->